|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 The Lena Cup is now available in two firmness options: regular, and sensitive.
 The regular options is considered to be an average-firm menstrual cup.
 The sensitive Lena Cup is one of the softest menstrual cups.
 You may want to consider the Lena Sensitive if you’ve found that the stiffer cups have given you cramps.

-The Lena Cup has an excellent reputation for customer service and numerous people on Amazon mentioned that this company goes above and beyond the norm to make sure their customers have a great experience with this menstrual cup.
+The Lena Cup has an excellent reputation for customer service and numerous people on Amazon mentioned that they go above and beyond the norm to make sure their customers have a great experience with this menstrual cup.

 For information on how this cup differs from the Diva Cup, check out: